pea-pousset/SFMLGamepad/README.md

 ## Status

+* macOS needs testing with a lot of controllers since I had to use my own way of handling joysticks on this platform
-* Untested on following platforms : macOS, iOS, Android.
+* Untested on following platforms : iOS, Android.
 * The reference database provides similar products with different revision IDs, but the SFML provides no way to dinstinguish between them.
 * THe reference database contains axis with values > 6, they are not handled